 The one thing that if not taken care of will determine whether you can get on the plane or not.
 Your passport must now be valid for at least six months from the date you return to Australia.
 Always keep your travel documents including passport and visas (if needed) in your hand luggage with a copy in your checked luggage and a copy with family or friends in case of an emergency.

 1. Read up on the places you will travel to.

 Traveling offers so many varying opportunities to learn about people, their customs, what makes them different and more importantly what makes them similar to us.
 It is invaluable to do a little research before your departure.
 Read highlights of the history, learn a few foreign words, familiarise yourself with some of the artists, writers and architecture particular to the area.
 You will gain insight and a better understanding of the subtleties while on tour.

 Think of it as reading the book before seeing the movie.
 Contrary to the usual opinion, we promise that the movie will be much better…

-Contact your travel agent or Evergreen Cruises & Tours if you have questions on any of the information mentioned in this section.
+Contact your travel agent or call us if you have questions on any of the information mentioned in this section.